2 Year Sleep Regression – The Professional Advice You Need!

 5. Adjust Day Time Napping

-However, I would suggest that even if they do not nap, you should have a quiet time where your toddler can spend time in their crib or bed, looking at books or doing something low energy.
+However, I would suggest that even if your two-year-old does not nap, you should have a quiet time where your toddler can spend time in their crib or bed, looking at books or doing something low energy.

 6. Get Smart About Early Morning Waking

-While it is perfectly normal for toddlers to wake between 6-7am… a 5-5.30am wake up is not really ideal!
+While it’s perfectly normal for toddlers to wake up between 6am and 7am… a 5am wake-up is not really ideal.

 Buy Now